ajosedev/knowledge/Ideas.md

 Also supports actions which is cool
 Fuflils a cool niche of being able to keep UI consistent across all outputs, including mobile apps without needing to ship an app update

-Seems very similar to what I did at Genero with 'Advanced Custom Fields' in Wordpress.
+Seems very similar to what I did with 'Advanced Custom Fields' in Wordpress.
 Or the `slices` side project https://github.com/ajosedev/slices.
 Converting JSON layouts into the full page, rather than having more rigid templates.

 Lets you shift around the order a lot more and build more dynamic pages.